 Grandest of Enterprises makes only one, passing reference to the first Lincoln Memorial Tree on the campus of ISNU.
 In describing the fortieth anniversary of the founding of the institution (1897), Dr. Marshall reports that three former University presidents joined President John Williston Cook "on the rostrum of Normal Hall [Old Main]: General Charles E. Hovey, Dr. Richard Edwards, and Dr. Edwin Hewett."
 All delivered speeches on education, and they viewed the campus with pride:

 From the balcony atop the south porch, the four presidents looked across the campus.
 Hovey [the founding president and a Union general in the Civil War], resting on the arm of President Cook, noted the carefully laid out streets, the jangling little street car, and the many, many trees where once there had been only a cornfield.
 Cook told him of the terrible storm in June 1892, the wind, the lightning, and the rain.
 The roof had been torn off Old Main, eleven of her sixteen chimneys demolished, water had stood four inches deep in the study hall floor.
 He showed him the Lincoln tree that had been broken in half.
 It had taken six weeks to clear the campus and the town (p.
 207).

-was an early proponent of beautifying campus and town settings with trees
+was an early proponent of beautifying the campus and town with

 The Replacement, Rival Lincoln Memorial Tree